RedditRecs

 Reddit Icon

-evilbadgrades • 11 months ago
+evilbadgrades • about 1 year ago

 Sennheiser Momentum Sports are built for running.
 They have sensors for body temp and heart rate (NOTE - these sensors only record cardio data if using the "Polar Flow" fitness tracking app - something that most reviews don't make clear enough), and they have specific ANC modes built for wind noise (overall the ANC modes and transparency modes aren't bad - not the best in the industry but not the worst either).
 Plus as an added bonus - they are "open back" which means the back of the plastic is not sealed shut like most earbuds - instead there is some air holes behind the speaker (technically called a "driver") on the earbud - this design helps reduce that annoying "thudding" sound you hear when jogging with other earbuds.
 Also they indeed have wingtip bands that you can use to fit your ears better, and sound quality is pretty dang good.
 HOWEVER beware that the fit may or may not be comfortable for your ears.
 I REALLY wanted to like these earbuds but they seemed to cause me a bit of discomfort and some pain when wearing for an hour at a time so I ultimately returned mine.
 Everyone's ears are different so they may work perfectly for you.
 As such, beware to buy from a trusted vendor with a good return policy, and gently open the box in case you need to return them.